 I have served on a number of projects for Council of Europe, including in the former Soviet states.
 I served as an independent expert on the Council of Europe Committee of Experts on cross-border flow of Internet traffic and Internet freedom.

-I am available for speaking engagements, conference presentations and any other research or consultancy projects.
+I am available for training and consultancy projects, as well as for speaking engagements and conferences.
 Please contact me if you have a project or event you would like to discuss.

 I am happy to say that I successfully defended my PhD thesis - entitled The Political Battle for Online Content in the European Union - on 7 September 2010, with no corrections I researched my PhD at the University of Westminster Communications and Media Research Institute (CAMRI), where I was a self-funded student.
 I am currently a member of a Brussels working group on Internet policy and 'freedoms'.
 I have presented aspects of my research in Berlin, Washington.
 Barcelona and Brussels, including in the European Parliament.
 The details of these presentations are in the pages under 'Presentations'.
 I've written two papers based on my PhD research, published by the American University, Washington College of Law and JIPITEC (see Published Work).

 I have a Bachelor of Arts degree from the Australian National University (ANU), and a Postgraduate Diploma in Marketing from the Chartered Institute of Marketing.
 In 2006, I obtained a Masters Degree with Distinction, in Communications Policy, from the University of Westminster.

 I have a long porfolio career behind me.
 Some readers may remember me from my days as an IT and telecoms journalist, reporting on matters that are now regarded as 'historical', such as the liberalisation of UK telecoms in the 1980s.
 I've been able to retrieve some of my old articles, and you will see them in the pages under 'Published Work'.
 I'm delighted to say that my first published work as an academic writer also appears in this section.